Today you're going to learn all the potential benefits of CBD and CBD oil.

 That said, there are a few studies that looked at exactly this.

-For example, a 2008 study found that the following cannabinoids: CBD, CBC, CBG, THC, and CBN had potent antibacterial effects against a variety of Methicillin-Resistant Staphylococcus Aureus strains.
+had potent antibacterial effects against a variety of Methicillin-Resistant Staphylococcus Aureus strains (47).

-These strains of bacteria very difficult-to-treat infections in humans.
+These strains of bacteria can cause very difficult-to-treat infections in humans.

 34. CBD Could Help with Diabetic Complications